syahrizaldev/syahrizaldev/README.md

   </a>
 </p>

-Web Design and Development Enthusiasts from Indonesia who specializes in Front-End Development.
-Interested in design and building interactive, user-friendly, and fully-responsive Websites.
+Web Design & Development Enthusiasts from Indonesia who specializes in Front-End Development.
+Interested in learning how to building interactive, dynamic, user-friendly, and fully-responsive Websites.
 I focus on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, and writing clean **JavaScript** code.

-Currently focused on learning & practicing some of powerful technologies like **NodeJS, VueJS, ReactJS, GraphQL, and MongoDB** to increase my Web skills and to understand properly how to building more dynamic Websites.
+Currently focused on learning & practicing some of technologies like **NodeJS, VueJS, ReactJS, GraphQL, and MongoDB** to increase my Web skills and to understand properly how to building more powerful Websites.

 ### GitHub Stats: